nmn0gueira/3d-scene-sim/README.md

   - You can control the projection angles θ and γ via **sliders**.

 ## About
-Developed as part of the Computer Graphics and Interfaces (2022/23) course at FCT NOVA.
+This project was developed as part of the Computer Graphics and Interfaces (2022/2023) course at FCT-UNL.